MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametreler

 *rectVirtual*<br/>
-dışı Sanal `CRect` dikdörtgenle doldurulmuş bir nesne.
+dışı Sanal dikdörtgenle doldurulmuş bir `CRect` nesnesi.

 ### <a name="remarks"></a>Açıklamalar